-The wsurl query parameter is added to load an entry page URL of a broadcast-delivered application.
+The wsurl and rev query parameters are added to load an entry page URL of a broadcast-delivered application.
 It is expected that a broadband web server would ignore a wsurl query parameter in the URL of an HTTP request if it were to appear.
+The rev query term is applicable to launching Broadcaster Applications from both broadcast and broadband.